Denys1209/QuoteCraft/README.md

+# QuoteCraft

+aim of project:

+Give students the ability to search for quotes fast and share their notes and thoughts on them for Leaving Cert English Ireland

+Tech task

+1)User login/Log out

+    1)User should be able to create quotes

+    2)Add quotes for text with tags

+    3)Make quotes public if they want

+    4)Add quotes to favorite

+2)User that isn't login should be able to search quotes by tags and/or world

+3)Also sort quotes

 # Next.js & HeroUI Template

 This is a template for creating applications using Next.js 14 (app directory) and HeroUI (v2).